igrishaev/pg-bin/README.md

 A library to parse Postgres COPY dumps made in binary format.

 Postgres has a great API to transfer data into and out from a database called COPY.
-What is special about it is, it supports three different formats: CSV, text and binary.
-Both CSV and text are similar: values are passed using their text representation.
+What is special about it is that it supports three different formats: CSV, text and binary.
+Both CSV and text are trivial: values are passed using their text representation.
 Only quoting rules and separating characters differ.

 Binary format is special in that direction that values are not text.
 They're passed exactly how they're stored in Postgres.
 Thus, binary format is more
 compact: it's 30% less in size than CSV or text.
 The same applies to
-performance: COPY-ing a binary data is usually 15-25% faster.
+performance: COPY-ing a binary data back and forth takes about 15-25% less time.

 To parse a binary dump, one must know its structure.
 This is what the library
 does: it knows how to parse such dumps.
 It supports most of the built-in